 Fax: (501) 686-5277

 The UAMS Urology Residency Training Program is an ACGME accredited five-year categorical residency.
-Applicants who match in our program are assigned to the UAMS General Surgery training program for the PGY-1 year.
 [This designation means that we do not accept trainees who have had any PGY training prior to matching into our program.]
+Applicants who match in our program are assigned to the UAMS General Surgery training program for their PGY-1 year.

-The Department of Urology Residency Training Program participates in the National Residency Match Program (NRMP) and only accepts applications for our training program through ERAS.
+The Department of Urology Residency Training Program participates in the National Residency Match Program (NRMP) and only accepts applications for our training program through Electronic Residency Application Service (ERAS®).

-There are three training sites in our program: The Medical Center of the University of Arkansas for Medical Sciences, the Central Arkansas Veterans Healthcare System, and the Arkansas Children’s Hospital.
+There are three training sites in our program: The University of Arkansas for Medical Sciences Medical Center, the Central Arkansas Veterans Healthcare System, and the Arkansas Children’s Hospital.
 Members of the teaching faculty are actively involved at each teaching site and provide omnipresent direct supervision to residents.
-Formal teaching conferences are conducted for two hours weekly following a four-year teaching calendar.
-Extensive outpatient, in-patient and operative experiences are achieved through rotations throughout our three teaching hospitals.
+Formal teaching conferences are conducted weekly following a five-year teaching calendar.
+Extensive outpatient, in-patient, and operative experiences are achieved through rotations throughout our three teaching hospitals.
 All residents participate in clinical research experiences.

 All applicants must have his/her application in before October 1 of the year preceding the PGY 1 year.
 Separate applications through ERAS must be made for the PGY 1 year in general surgery and the PGY 2 year in Urology.